Skip to content

 • Dictionary Type: A unique identifier within the system (e.g., approval_type).
 Cannot be duplicated, English is recommended.

-• Dictionary Name: The display name for users (e.g., "Approval Type").
+• Dictionary Name: The display name shown to users (e.g., "Approval Type").

-• Status: Once enabled, this category and its dictionary items can be used in business.
+• Status: After enabling, the category and its items can be used in business.

 • Remarks (Optional): Explain the purpose or scope of use.